jcfaile/jcfaile.github.io/_pages/about.md

   - /about.html
 ---

-Welcome to my homepage.
-Currently this website hosts educational materials I have made while at UT.

-I am currently reading with Professor Alexis Vasseur on systems of hyperbolic conservation laws.
+I am currently working on shockwave stability for hyperbolic systems of conservation laws with Professor Alexis Vasseur.